topimg

 Mishawaka was the home of Ball-Band footwear-the footwear that made the Red Ball trademark famous.
 Any study of social and economic life in Mishawaka is incomplete without a knowledge of the start, growth, and the policies that made the name “Mishawaka” known to millions of people.

-According to local newspapers, it was about 1838 that a woolen mill was first established in Mishawaka.
-After a series of hardships and some success, this woolen mill was purchased in 1867 by Jacob Beiger and his son, Martin V. Beiger.
-In 1874 a stock company was incorporated as the Mishawaka Woolen Manufacturing Company.
-At that time, the company employed 25 persons and produced flannels and yarn.
+According to local newspapers, it was in about 1838 that a woolen mill was first established in Mishawaka.
+After a series of hardships and some success, Jacob Beiger and his son, Martin V. Beiger, purchased this woolen mill in 1867.
+In 1874, they incorporated the Mishawaka Woolen Manufacturing Company as a stock company.
+The company employed 25 people and produced flannels and yarn.

-In 1886, Martin V. Beiger and Adolphus Eberhart, the two principle members of the firm, invented the all-knit boot.
-From the start, the knit boot was such an outstanding success that the manufacture of flannels and yarn was discontinued.
+In 1886, Martin V. Beiger and Adolphus Eberhart, the two principal members of the firm, invented the all-knit boot.
+From the start, the knit boot was such an outstanding success that the firm discontinued manufacturing flannels and yarn.

-Lumbermens (heavy-duty work boots) was added to the line in 1899, and felt boots in 1895.
-Since these wool boots and socks were worn with rubber boots and shoes, the company decided to make its own rubber footwear.
-A rubber footwear plant was built and the first Ball-Band rubber shoes were made in February 1898.
-Light rubber footwear was added in 1916, leather work shoes in 1917, and canvas sport shoes (tennis shoes) in 1922.
-In 1924 the company’s name was changed to Mishawaka Rubber and Woolen Manufacturing Company.
-In March 1958, this was again changed to the Mishawaka Rubber Company, Inc. since the manufacture of woolen products had been discontinued.
+The company introduced Lumbermen (heavy-duty work boots) to the line in 1899 and felt boots in 1895.
+Because workers wore these wool boots and socks with rubber boots and shoes, the company produced its own rubber footwear.
+In February 1898, the company built a rubber footwear plant and produced the first Ball-Band rubber shoes.
+They added light rubber footwear in 1916, leather work shoes in 1917, and canvas sport shoes (tennis shoes–produced with the name Red Ball Jets) in 1922.
+In 1924, the company’s name changed to the Mishawaka Rubber and Woolen Manufacturing Company.
+Since they had discontinued the manufacture of woolen products, they changed the name again to the Mishawaka Rubber Company, Inc., in March 1958.

-From the start, all Ball-Band products have been quality products.
-The motto, “Good enough will do; Ball-Band must be the best,” adopted nearly 40 years ago, has been faithfully followed throughout the years.
-As a result of this honest reliability, the fame of the red ball had spread everywhere and was recognized as a standard in excellence in footwear.
+From the start, all Ball-Band products had been quality products.
+Ball-Band products had never followed the motto, “Good enough will do;”.
+Because of this honest reliability, everyone recognized the red ball’s fame, which had spread everywhere, as a standard of excellence in footwear.

-In over a half century, the Ball-Band plant has grown from one small building with a handful of employees to one of the largest rubber footwear plants in the world.
-The plant encompassed more than 40 acres of floor space, and employed approximately 5,000 wage and salary personnel.
+In over half a century, the Ball-Band plant had grown from one small building with a handful of employees to one of the largest rubber footwear plants in the world.
+The plant encompassed over 40 acres of floor space and employed approximately 5,000 wage and salary personnel.

 Users may download material displayed on this site for noncommercial, educational purposes only, provided all copyright and other proprietary notices contained on the materials are retained.
 Unauthorized use of the Northern Indiana Historical Society d/b/a The History Museum’s logo and Web site logo is not permitted.
 The contents of this site may not be used for commercial purposes, without written permission of the Northern Indiana Historical Society d/b/a The History Museum.
 To obtain permission to reproduce information on this site, submit the specifics of your request in writing to Director of Marketing & Community Relations, The History Museum, 808 West Washington Street, South Bend, Indiana 46601 or If permission is granted, the wording “provided with permission from the The History Museum” and the date must be noted.
 However, permission is not required to create a link to the The History Museum’s Web site or any pages contained therein.